Lars Nootbaar Player Props: Cardinals vs. Nationals

-Lars Nootbaar -- hitting .237 with two doubles, a home run, five walks and six RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Washington Nationals, with MacKenzie Gore on the hill, on June 20 at 7:05 PM ET.
+The St. Louis Cardinals, including Lars Nootbaar (batting .250 in his past 10 games, with two doubles, a home run, four walks and six RBI), take on starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Wednesday at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Nationals.
+In his previous game he had a hitless showing (0-for-2) against the Nationals.

 Lars Nootbaar Game Info & Props vs. the Nationals